-But next on my list is a country that’s somewhat off the beaten track and lesser-known than those whose shores kiss the Mediterranean Sea.
-Fly north-west of the U.K., over the Norwegian Sea, and in a few hours, you’ll reach the small island settlement that was very much on the nose in its naming process: Iceland.
+Next on my list is a country that’s somewhat off the beaten track.
+Fly north-west of the U.K., over the Norwegian Sea, you’ll reach the gorgeous country of Iceland.

 Top Iceland activities:

 Next up, we’re going to sail back across the Norwegian Sea, and to Scandinavia.
-With its remarkable aurora displays, beautiful, untouched forests, and cozy, sublimely designed cities, Finland is a place that will never fail to take your breath away.
+With its remarkable aurora displays, beautiful forests, and cozy cities, Finland is a place that will never fail to take your breath away.

-Ranked the safest country in the world in the ‘Travel and Tourism Competitiveness Report’ by the World Economic Forum, Finland is a developed, democratic country that stirs natural beauty, post-modernist design, and taste-bud tingling cuisine all in one sensory pot of unforgettable experiences.
+Finland is ranked the safest country in the world in the ‘Travel and Tourism Competitiveness Report’ by the World Economic Forum.

 Top Finland activities: